chafey/dicom-parser-rs/README.md

 ## To Do's

-* Consider buffering unconsumed bytes in DataSetParser?
-  * Need to deal with nested DataSetParser case though (from sequences)
-* Consider making Handler::data callback streamable? (for large data like pixel data)
+* Make Handler::data callback streamable for large data like pixel data
-  * The Handler could control this by the return value from element()
 * Reconsider DataSet object - either delete or make it complete (it is not useful currently)
   * Consider removing DataSetHandler to test code?
 * Add no_std configuration?